The Closed World – Julian Oliver

 23 May: Dominion Observatory Garden Battery, Wellington Botanic Gardens, Kelburn

-24 May – 1 June: Vogelmorn Green, 93 Mornington Road, Brooklyn
+24-25 May and 30 May-1 June: Vogelmorn Green, 93 Mornington Road, Brooklyn

 In 2023 Astronomers warned that the light pollution created by the soaring number of satellites orbiting Earth poses an “unprecedented global threat to nature” and to their entire profession.
 As of January 2024 there are 8,377 active satellites orbiting earth, 84% of them in low Earth orbit.
 Launched by companies like SpaceX and RocketLab to create satellite based communications networks, the number is only growing.
 As the number of satellites grows over the next decade it is predicted that the darkest part of the night sky will become 7.5 percent brighter.
 This means a reduction in celestial events that humanity will get to observe, both by the naked eye and by telescopes.